Where we came from?

 At the same time, the IAFE-NRI with six other Polish research institutes (supported by 12 research centres from Central-Eastern European Countries, i.e. from Estonia, Latvia, Lithuania, the Czech Republic, Slovakia, Hungary and Romania) applied for financial support for the development of ERDN to the Ministry of Science of Poland (the State Committee for the Scientific Research).
 By way of decision no. 590/E/2002 of the Ministry, they were granted support for 2002-2004 (extended to 2005) as part of the research task: International cooperation in the form of the scientific network “Rural development in the Central-Eastern Europe”.
 The Network, additionally supported with membership fees of the Polish institutions, could grow, enable exchange of knowledge and experience of its members, and organise its first international research seminars.
 Check the decision of the Ministry of Science (in Polish).

-The IAFE-NRI plays a significant part in the Network’s sustainability.
+The IAFE-NRI and its team play a significant part in the Network’s sustainability.
 It is the coordinating institution, supporting the ERDN’s administration, printing of the yearbook and on-time organisation of conferences and other activities.
 Professor Andrzej Kowalski, Director of IAFE-NRI, personally supported the idea of international cooperation under the Network, thus helping to run the network even when the external funds were lacking.

 Dr Zbigniew Floriańczyk was the first coordinator and general secretary of the ERDN between 2002 and 2012.
 Next, Dr Paweł Chmieliński was tasked with the job as from 2012.